effektif/user-docs/docs/forms.rst

 The `Add a field` second contains a field types palette.
 Click one of the field types to add a field of that type to the form.

-The `Reuse a field` section is a list of variables that have already been defined on other forms, such as a trigger form:
+The `Reuse a field` section lists variables that have already been defined on other forms, such as a trigger form:

 .. figure:: /_static/images/forms/builder-reuse-field.png